 Food is available for purchase.
 Train and Carousel rides are $2.
 Children two and under ride free with a paying adult.
 Beer Permit must be purchased for consumption of beer.
 No hard alcohol or wine is permitted.
 NO GLASS BOTTLES.

 Diversity related video:

 In 2003, the State of Arizona declared itself to be a “Golden Rule State”.
 The ultimate goal of the “Golden Rule” is that its citizens treat each other the way they would like to be treated; encouraging more kindness, empathy and civility, - helping those in need, and embracing diversity in our community.

-Scottsdale is a Golden Rule City: Video from our April 28 event:
+Scottsdale is a Golden Rule City and here is a video from our April 28 event:

 City Council Mission Statement: Simply Better Service for a World-Class Community